 In some games with a Karma Meter (Fable immediately comes to mind), killing Mooks gives Good points.
 Even unprovoked killings.

 You can kill bandits while they're asleep and it's considered "Good", but killing their leader is "Evil".

 Fable II solved the problem: killing bandits or anyone else in self-defense (if they're hostile, you're killing in self-defense) doesn't change your morality at all.
 Unprovoked killings (if you had to make them hostile by punching them in the face) are evil.
 Morality is much more static than fluid this time around.

 In Mass Effect, many of the Renegade options the player can take involve Shepard, the main character, being a total bastard to other bastards.
 Several times, people are outright shot in the head or otherwise have their lives ruined, though they are usually very bad people to begin with.
+Or very annoying reporters.

 In Fallout 2, killing bandits raises your Karma meter, which is fair enough.
 It also goes up when you kill drug dealers and pimps, which still makes sense.
 But killing 'prostitutes' also raises the Karma meter (not by much, but damn)!
 It's kinda funny that a character is revered as a great hero for killing masses of whores.

 Of course, the Karma boost from killing prostitutes is offset by the Karma drop you get from killing the mobs of civilians who start attacking you because you're publicly gunning people down in the street.

 Fallout 3 provides good karma and good items for gunning down Evil characters, even if it's done in cold blood.
 Since the definition of evil is... rather loose... in the local universe, this can lead to some interesting interactions.
 Where stealing scrap material loses Karma Meter points, and taking a Ripper to a friendly NPC's head can provide points.